loftkun/basic-ubuntu/README.md

 $ # build and run
 $ ./test_image.sh
 ```
 or you can pull image from https://hub.docker.com/r/loftkun/basic-ubuntu/
+`docker pull loftkun/basic-ubuntu`

 ### for Kubernetes
 #### Prerequisites
-- kuberctl ( tested by v1.9.2 )
+- kubectl ( tested by v1.9.2 )

 #### example
 ```bash